-In principle, a distinction is made in financing between equity and borrowed capital.
+In financing, there is generally made a distinction between equity and borrowed capital.
 Your equity is the financial cornerstone of your business.
-It includes your personal assets (e.g., cash and savings) and objects that you contribute to your business (e.g., machinery and equipment).
+It includes your personal assets (e.g. cash and savings) and objects that become part of your business (e.g. machinery and equipment).

-Basically, the more own funds you have, the more independent you are.
+Generally, this means that the more funds you raise on your own have, the more independent you are.
 For banks, equity serves as security.
-Ideally, equity should amount to at least 20 percent of the overall capital.
+Ideally, equity should amount to at least 20 percent of your overall capital.
 Surveys indicate that "insufficient securities" and "too little equity" are the most common reasons why banks reject a loan application.

-You can obtain loans from a bank or a savings bank (Sparkassen).
-The type of bank and loan best suited for your business depends both on how much money you need and how long you will need it.
-You can find a suitable financial institution on the Gründerplattform, for example.
+You can obtain loans from a regular bank or a savings bank (Sparkasse).
+The type of bank and loan best suited for your business depends on the amount of money you need as well as how long you will need it for.
+You could find a suitable financial institution on the Gründerplattform.

-In general, the longer the term and the higher the bank's assessment of the risk, the higher the interest you will have to pay for the loan.
+In general, the longer the loan period and the higher the risk (assessed by your bank), the higher the interest you will have to pay for the loan.
 It is therefore important that you convince the bank of your plans with a well-developed business plan.
-It is also crucial that you have sufficient equity capital.
+It is also crucial that you have sufficient equity.

-Please note: Prepare well for the meeting with your bank advisor.
-Keep in mind important documents that will facilitate your argumentation.
+Please note: Be well prepared for the meeting with your bank advisor.
+Keep in mind that important documents could support and benefit your argumentation.
 A realistic assessment of your strengths and weaknesses will make a trustworthy impression on your advisor.

-Germany supports entrepreneurs with a number of funding programmes: financial start-up aid that gives you more security at the beginning.
-As a rule, these are public loans that offer you, for example, more favourable conditions with regard to interest rates, terms or repayment.
-In order to apply for such funding, your place of residence as well as your company’s operations must be located in the Federal Republic of Germany.
+Germany supports entrepreneurs with a number of funding programmes – financial aid that gives you more security at the beginning.
+As a rule, these are public loans that could offer you more favourable conditions with regard to interest rates, loan periods or repayment.
+In order to apply for such funding, your private place of residence as well as your company’s operations must be located in the Federal Republic of Germany.

 In Germany, entrepreneurs are offered various options for financial support:

-- State-aided loan: microloans, development loans of the federal government;
+- State-aided loan: microloans, microloans provided by the federal states, development loans of the Federal Government;

-- Equity capital: micromezzanine fund, high-tech start-up fund, other financing options;
+- Equity: micromezzanine fund, high-tech start-up fund, other financing options;

-- Non-repayable subsidy: start-up subsidy, start-up allowance or subsidies for technology- or knowledge-oriented start-ups;
+- Non-repayable grant: start-up subsidy, start-up allowance or subsidies for technology or knowledge-oriented start-ups;

-You can find an overview of public funding programmes on the start-up portal or at the funding database, which guides you step by step to the appropriate offer.
+You can find an overview of public funding programmes on the start-up portal or in the funding database, which guides you to the appropriate offer step by step.

-You can also find information on the respective funding products directly at the KfW banking group: use the product finder to find out which offers are right for you.
-The Gründungslattform’s funding product finder also helps you find support tailored to your needs.
+You can also find information on the respective funding options directly at the KfW banking group: use the product finder to find out which offers are right for you.
+The Gründungsplattform’s funding product finder also helps you find support that is tailored to your needs.

-In addition, you will find a compilation of the nationwide funding institutions at www.investitionsbank.info.
-There you can find out which development bank is available in your federal state so that you can search for suitable funding programmes there.
+In addition, you will find a compilation of the nationwide funding institutions at investitionsbank.info.
+There you can find out which development bank is available in your federal state so that you can search for suitable funding programmes in you area.

 Exist – University-based business startups